A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Error function of Boulkroune}

 The error function proposed by Boulkroune et al. \cite{Boulkroune.2023} adds multiple error metrics based on measurable properties to a single scalar value, which combines filter performance and consistency.
-It involves the normalized innovation squared (NIS) $\epsilon_{\mathrm{y},k}$, which is computed from delay-free innovations $\Delta y_k$ for each Kalman filter time step as
+It involves the normalized innovation squared (NIS) $\epsilon_{\mathrm{y},k}$, which is computed from innovations $\Delta y_k$ for each Kalman filter time step as a dimensionless scalar quantity

-with auxiliary matrix $S_k$ as per Eq.~\eqref{eq:meth:KalmanGain}.
+with an auxiliary matrix\footnote{As for singlerate EKF described in Sec.~\ref{sec:EKF_singlerate}, $\Delta y_k$ and $S_k$ need to be filtered for columns and rows corresponding to available measurement signals in the case that offline measurements are missing at a particular time step $k$.} $S_k$ from Eq.~\eqref{eq:meth:KalmanGain}.
 For consistent filtering, the NIS is expected to follow a $\chi^2$ distribution with $q$ degrees of freedom \cite{Boulkroune.2023}, where $q$ is the number of measurement signals, cf. Sec.~\ref{sec:meth:class_of_systems}.

-In this work, the error function of Boulkroune was slightly modified to be independent of the number of considered time steps and to account for different orders of magnitude of output signals.
-The modified error function combines the output errors as a performance measure, and as consistency measures the trace of normalized P-matrices as well as mean $\mu$, variance $\sigma^2$, and a two-sided confidence interval of the NIS, which reads
+In this work, the error function of Boulkroune was slightly modified to be independent of the number of time steps considered and to account for output signals of different orders of magnitude.
+The modified error function combines the output errors as a performance measure, and as consistency measures the trace of normalized $P$-matrices as well as the mean $\mu$, variance $\sigma^2$, and a two-sided confidence interval of the NIS.
+It gives a dimensionless number which reads